-Ithaca Energy has completed its million acquisitions of stakes in the Greater Stella Area from Petrofac and Dyas.
+Ithaca Energy has completed its acquisitions of stakes in the Greater Stella Area from Petrofac and Dyas.

 The Aberdeen headquartered company originally announced the deals in August.